 Tips for Success when Teaching Young Kids How to Read

-- -Start when your child is young with thoughtfully using phonemic awareness skill daily.
+- Start when your child is young by thoughtfully using phonemic awareness skills daily.
 Nursery rhymes and silly songs are actually powerful teaching tools.
 Focus on speaking and listening as a foundation for growing a strong reader.

-- -Show your child that you enjoy reading.
-Let them see you reading a new recipe, the newspaper, a book, a magazine, street signs, restaurant menues – anything!
+- Show your child that you enjoy reading.
+Let them see you reading a new recipe, the newspaper, a book, a magazine, street signs, restaurant menus – anything!
 This lets your child begin to understand that they can use reading for just about anything in life.